GotFlamingo/GirlHook/README.md

-# 🐖GirlHook
+# 🔥GirlHook🔥
-🔥you can use girlhook for discord webhooks. where you can spam or rename the webhook or delete the webhook🧸 🔑🔒
+🤑you can use girlhook for discord webhooks. where you can spam or rename the webhook or delete the webhook🧸 🔑🔒
 Please join this discord server for free tools https://discord.gg/vh3pcdmswX